scott-cotton/L/design-issues.md

 one and log its higher level events (open, close, processed Nx10000 events, Workers {increased or decreased} to N, ...).

+### Status:

-That being said, it seems L may be in the ballpark for "high performance logging", whatever that means.
+It seems so far L may be in the ballpark for "high performance logging", whatever that means.